Position: Research Fellow

 Australian National Centre for Ocean Resources and Security (ANCORS), University of Wollongong, NSW, 2522, Australia

-Brooke is an interdisciplinary Research Fellow in Fisheries Governance Research Programme, led by A/P Quentin Hanich.
-She joins ANCORS from the UBC Fisheries Centre in Vancouver, Canada, where she has both worked and studied.
-She has also been involved with the Dalhousie Marine Affairs Program in Halifax, Canada and the Caribbean Regional Fisheries Mechanism Secretariat in Saint Vincent and the Grenadines.
-Brooke has been engaged in a diverse range of international research, natural resource management, policy and capacity development projects in marine fisheries and aquaculture in the Pacific Islands, the Caribbean, and North America.
-Her work has given her the privilege and the opportunity to communicate with a wide range of fisheries and marine resource stakeholders as well as to develop strong international networks and a broad understanding of socio-ecological, research, policy and governance environments around the world.
+Brooke is an interdisciplinary Research Fellow with a background in ecology and sustainable natural resource planning, management, and policy.
+She holds a degree from the UBC Fisheries Centre (now IOF) in Vancouver, Canada, where she has both worked and studied.
+Brooke has engaged in a diverse range of international research, natural resource management, policy and capacity development projects in marine fisheries and aquaculture across the Pacific Islands, the Caribbean, North America, and Indonesia.
+Her work has given her the privilege and the opportunity to interact with a wide range of fisheries and marine resource stakeholders and to develop a strong understanding of socio-ecological, research, policy and governance environments around the world.

-Brooke is currently engaged in research activities that span scales of governance, from international fisheries burden and benefit sharing to community-based fisheries management.
+Brooke is currently active in research activities that span scales of governance, from international fisheries burden and benefit sharing to community-based fisheries management.

 She also guest lectures in ANCORS’ fisheries management short courses and in the School of Biological Sciences.

-- Transboundary conservation, management, and governance strategies for shared natural resource use
+- Governance strategies for shared, renewable natural resource use

-- Cross-cutting themes in sustainable renewable resource management
+- Cross-cutting themes in sustainable resource management and international development

-- Integrated strategies for small island and remote area resource management, development, and adaptation
+- Integrated strategies for sustainable resource management, development, and resilience in islands and remote areas

 - Participatory approaches to research, decision-making, management, and learning

-- Food and livelihood security dimensions of shared natural resource use
+- Food and livelihood security dimensions of fisheries resource use

-- Improving Community-Based Fisheries Management in Pacific Island countries (CBFM): Collaboration with the Secretariat of the Pacific Community, WorldFish, Kiribati Ministry of Fisheries and Marine Resources Development.
+- Improving Community-Based Fisheries Management in Pacific Island countries (CBFM I): Collaboration with the Secretariat of the Pacific Community, WorldFish, Kiribati Ministry of Fisheries and Marine Resources Development.
 Funded by the Australian Centre for International Agricultural Research.

 - Further analysis and assessment of options for improving the capacity of the Ministry of Marine Affairs and Fisheries, Indonesia, on a range of capacity needs (David and Lucille Packard Foundation)